 FOR YOU TO READ AND RETAIN – You can download ‘Our Terms & Conditions’ PDF, just Click here.

-Whitehall Randall and Associates Ltd are regulated by the Claims Management Regulator in respect of regulated claims management activities and our authorisation number is CRM2429.
+Whitehall Randall and Associates Ltd are regulated by the Financial Conduct Authority to carry out claims management activities and our FCA reference number is FRN 829767.

-You may check this information on their web site at www.gov.uk/moj/cmr.
-The Claims Management Regulator is the formal regulator of the Compensation Act 2006 and we are required to provide you with the information below.
+You may check this information on their web site at https://register.fca.org.uk/.
+The Financial Conduct Authority is the formal regulator of the Compensation Act 2006 and we are required to provide you with the information below.
 Use it to decide if our services are right for you.

 What services do we provide?

 Our service is to recover on your behalf from financial services firms losses that you have incurred as a result of negligent, non compliant, unfair or illegal activities.
 This may include disputes regarding contracts or the payment of claims.
 We will initially assess the validity of your potential claim, and if we agree to pursue the claim we will manage it to its conclusion.
 We will initially assess whether you have other ways of pursuing a claim.

 Objective information to help you decide whether to make a claim (see appendix 1), including